-Do any benefit waiting periods apply when your Employer's Prior Plan is replaced with this Policy?

-If an Insured was eligible for coverage but not covered under the Prior Plan on the day before the Effective Date of this Policy, the Late Entrant Benefit Waiting Period will apply.
+Do any waiting periods apply when your Employer's Prior Plan is replaced with the Policy?
+If an Insured was eligible for coverage but not covered under the Prior Plan on the day before the Effective Date of the Policy, the Late Entrant Benefit Waiting Period will not apply.